AntonKozmin/GnomeVersionChecker/README.md

 Move a binary/script file into /home/$USER/bin/, /usr/local/bin/
 or any other folders listed in $PATH.

-If a /home/$USER/bin/ folder doesn't exist and it isn't possible for you to create any files into /usr/local/bin folder, then create a /home/$USER/bin/ folder and add it to $PATH variable of /home/$USER/.bashrc file.
+If a /home/$USER/bin/ folder doesn't exist and it's impossible for you to create any files into /usr/local/bin folder, then create a /home/$USER/bin/ folder and add it to $PATH variable of /home/$USER/.bashrc file.